over-taylor-turf/over-taylor-turf.github.io/README.md

 My error was very simple.
 Instead of writing `grid-column: # / #` and `grid-row: # / #`, I was actually redefining the grid each time!
 With repeated `grid-template-columns` and `grid-template-rows`! 🤦🏼‍♀️

+#### Case 3: Favicon Display
+**Issue**: I had some trouble with my favicon displaying in chrome.
+At first, I thought it had to with where I was placing the tags within the `<head>`, but then Jason alerted me to the fact that it was viewable in Safari, just not Chrome.

+**Resolution**:
+This [StackOverflow article](https://stackoverflow.com/questions/16375592/favicon-not-showing-up-in-google-chrome) was very helpful.
+As I learned that other people have had issues with Chrome displaying their favicons.
+I cleared my cache as one commenter suggested and it worked!

 ## Citations of Outside Sources / Help 🙌